thinklikeadesigner/software-books/README.md

 *   Day 2 Sketching IxD.pdf
 *   Change by Design_ How Design Thinking Transforms Organizations and Inspires Innovation.pdf
 *   About Face.pdf
+*   100 Things Every Designer Needs To Know About People (2011).pdf
+*   Lean UX - Designing Great Products with Agile Teams (Second Edition) [EnglishOnlineClub.com].pdf
+*   /MARTINHANINGTON_Universal-Methods-of-Design.pdf
+*   The Art of Innovation_ Lessons in Creativity from IDEO, America.pdf
+*   The Non-designers Design Book.pdf
+*   The User Experience Team of One.pdf
+*   universal principles of design.pdf

   ## Developer Enrichment [Click here to explore](https://github.com/thinklikeadesigner/software-books/tree/master/developer%20enrichment)
   *  the pragmattic programmer from journeyman to master.pdf